Riley-Py/UWaterloo-Work/SCI 238/Chapter 3 - The Science of Astronomy/Challenging an Earth-Centred Model.md

 - Model was no more accurate than the [[The Historical Importance of Astronomy|Ptolemaic model]] in due to using perfect circles

 #### Tycho
-- Measured very precisely planetary positions (within one arcminute)
+- Measured very precisely planetary positions (within one [[Our View of the Sky|arcminute]])
+- Couldn't detect [[Paths of Eclipses and Planets|stellar parallax]], still thinking that Earth must be the center of the solar system
--
+	- Did recognize th